NaveenJsr/IWT-Project--The-Future-of-Cultivation/README.md

 ```
 this will run the express server on 3000 port.

-3. Now nisit http://localhost:3000 and we can access the website.
+3. Now visit http://localhost:3000 and we can access the website.

 ### Home Page
 ![](./1home.png)